nexushubs/nexusdocs/packages/nexusdocs-server/README.md

 # Playing with Docker

-The build-in [docker-compose.yml](./docker-compose.yml) starts 3 container:
+The build-in [docker-compose.yml](./docker-compose.yml) starts 3 containers:

 * `unoconv` for converting office document
 * `mongo` build-in mongodb server, you can replace to your own